How to Check and add Coolant on your Volkswagen

 Procedure

-- Park the Volkswagen on the level ground.
-Turn off the ignition and set the parking brakes.
+- Park your Volkswagen on level ground.
+Turn off the ignition and set the parking brake.

-- Pull the hood release under the dashboard.
+NOTE: If your engine has been running, wait until it has cooled before you begin working.
+The contents will be very hot. - Pull the hood release under the dashboard.
 Go to the front of the vehicle, release the hood latch, and lift the hood.
-Secure the hood with the hood rod or ensure it stays up.
+Secure the hood with the hood rod or make sure it will stay up on its own before you attempt any work on your car.

 - Check the engine coolant level by looking at the side of the reservoir.
-Most Volkswagens have a translucent coolant reservoir, and you should be able to check the current engine coolant level without removing the cap but simply by looking at the side of the reservoir.
+Most Volkswagens have a translucent or semi-translucent coolant reservoir, so you should be able to check the current engine coolant level without removing the cap by simply looking at the side of the reservoir.

 - If the coolant level is below the MIN level mark, turn the cap counterclockwise and remove it.

 - Reinstall the lid.
-Start the vehicle and ensure the engine coolant light is turned off.
+Start the vehicle and ensure the engine coolant light has turned off.

 If the engine coolant light remains on or the engine is overheating, do not continue to drive.
-Ensure a mechanic diagnoses the vehicle.
+Take your VW to a trusted mechanic, and have them check your coolant reservoir.

 What coolant to use on a Volkswagen?

-The OEM Volkswagen coolant typically is G12 or G13 VW coolant mixed with 50% antifreeze and 50% distilled water.
-While you don’t have to use Volkswagen coolant, it is required to use coolant that meets the specifications mixed 50/50 with antifreeze and distilled water.
+The OEM Volkswagen coolant is typically G12 or G13, mixed with 50% antifreeze and 50% distilled water.
+While you don’t have to use Volkswagen coolant, you are required to use a coolant that meets the specifications, mixed 50/50 with antifreeze and distilled water.

 Notes